 Together, these 12 principles help animators create rich, expressive, and believable animations, whether in 2D, 3D, or other forms of visual storytelling.
 They are essential for mastering the art of animation.

-Squash and Stretch is a fundamental principle of animation that involves distorting or deforming an object or character to create the illusion of weight and flexibility.
+Squash and stretch are fundamental principles of animation that involve distorting or deforming an object or character to create the illusion of weight and flexibility.
 This technique is used to make movements appear more dynamic and expressive by stretching and squashing the character’s body.

 For instance, when a ball bounces, it squashes upon hitting the ground and stretches as it rebounds.
 Similarly, in character animation, as a character runs, their body compresses with each step and elongates between steps.
 This not only adds a sense of realism but also emphasizes the character’s mass and elasticity.